microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 The MPLAB® Code Configurator (MCC) [RNBD](https://www.microchip.com/en-us/product/RNBD451PE)/[RN487x](https://www.microchip.com/wwwproducts/en/RN4870) Bluetooth® Low Energy (BLE) Modules Library allows to promptly configure the C code-generated software driver, based on the user’s selected Application Programming Interfaces (API)  features available in the MCC Library.
 The generated driver code can support the BLE module using a AVR® device.

+Refer to the /images folder for source files and max resolution.

 The library module uses an MCC Graphic User Interface (GUI) to set the configuration, along with the custom configurations of the protocol.
 The customized C code is generated in a folder named "MCC Generated Files" within the MPLABX project.

 This library uses one Universal Asynchronous Receiver and Transmitter (UART), one General Purpose Input/Output (GPIO) and DELAY support at minimal.

-Refer to the /images folder for source files & max resolution.

 # Driver Information<a name="driver-information"></a>